 Summer Camp

 This summer, we invite you to our Turtle Lane Campus for hands-on experiences, stories, games, and lots of time outdoors.
 All of our day camps are led by LCWS teachers and offer a relaxed and fun-filled taste of our Waldorf curriculum.
-From basketball to music and the arts, we inspire campers to learn and play with joy, curiosity, and compassion.
+From nature camp to music and soccer, we inspire campers to learn and play with joy, curiosity, and compassion.
 Not just for LCWS students, we welcome all children who love the outdoors and are ready to explore with us!

 Register one child per transaction.
 If you are registering for multiple children, please “check out” separately for each child.
 In order to ensure we have all your child’s allergy and contact information, our system can only register one camper at a time.
 If you have any questions, please contact Maeve Taylor.